-And then Carl the cheat – a man now one digit short of a full hand – returns with his boss Tommy Papouli (Jeremy Renner) to exact revenge and claim the casino’s profits.
-They’re not the only ones after the cash though, as unsurprisingly it’s hard to hide a money-making scam from an on-the-make city councilman.
+And then Carl the cheat – a man now one digit short of a full hand – returns with his boss Tommy Papouli to exact revenge and claim the casino’s profits.
+They’re not the only ones after the cash though, as unsurprisingly it’s hard to hide a money-making scam from a dodgy city councilman.

-But there are some good jokes (though not enough) and it’s actually rather sweet to have a middle aged couple who clearly really love each other, and are perfectly matched because of, rather than in spite of, their imperfections.
+But there are some good jokes (though not enough) and it’s actually rather sweet to centre a middle-aged couple who clearly really love each other, and are perfectly matched because of, rather than in spite of, their imperfections.

-Poehler makes the most of a not-funny-enough script, and becomes increasingly glamorous as Kate becomes too caught up in their new world of sharp suits, lobster dinners and weed.
+Poehler makes the most of a script that’s not quite funny enough, and becomes increasingly glamorous as Kate becomes too caught up in their new world of sharp suits, lobster dinners and weed.

-Frank is more worldly than Scott and Kate but he is so focussed on his own prize, his wife, that for him everything is aimed at that to the extent that he fails to keep track of what else is happening.
+Frank is more worldly than Scott and Kate but he is so focussed on his own prize, his wife, that for him everything is aimed at that, and he fails to keep track of what else is happening.

 Renner is very funny, even when kidnapping Scott and Kate’s daughter (“no one cares if you die” he tells Frank, refusing the man’s offer of himself as an alternative hostage).
-Just by turning up as mafia boss Papouoli he takes the movie up a level (he also has a perfect face and body for playing a gangland boss, being both quite short and rather gnarled around the face.
-You can imagine his character compensating for his lack of stature with threats and violence.)
+Just by turning up as mafia boss Papouoli he takes the movie up a level.

-And there is, rather admirably, little comeback for the Johansons or Frank – a decision that makes The House more interesting.
+Rather admirably, there’s little comeback for the Johansons or Frank – a decision that makes The House more interesting.
 It just needed more comedy, the blacker the better.